WilliXL/user_modeling_memory/README.md

 ### Research Questions
 __0. What is a "User Model"?__
-- A user model is the knowledge about the user, either explicitly or implicitly encoded, that is used by the system to improve the interaction [8].
+- "A user model is the knowledge about the user, either explicitly or implicitly encoded, that is used by the system to improve the interaction" [8].
+  - "This definition is at once too strong and too weak.
+The definition is too strong in that it limits the range of modeling a natural language system might do to the user of the system only.
+Many situations require a natural language system to deal with several models concur- rently, as will be demonstrated later in this paper.
+The definition is too weak since it endows every interactive system with some kind of user model, usually of the implicit variety.
+The following paragraphs clarify these issues, and in so doing restrict the class of models to be considered" [8].

 __1. When to collect user data?__
 - Personality recognition, especially in the five major categories are best collected during the first interaction.
 Especially when there is anxiety and stress [1,2].